-The Connecticut Digital Archive provides photographs, oral history interviews, historical documents and maps from Archives & Special Collections; of particular interest on the Connecticut Digital Archive are the Nuremberg materials in the Thomas J. Dodd Papers.
-Connecticut History Online, a database of resources from several of the state's heritage institutions, provides materials on almost every topic in Connecticut's rich history, from ethnic groups to political figures, and historical structures to natural wonders.
+You can find many primary sources from the collections we have here in Archives & Special Collection in our new digital repository, which includes photographs, oral history interviews, historical documents and maps from Archives & Special Collections; of particular interest on the Connecticut Digital Archive are the Nuremberg materials in the Thomas J. Dodd Papers.
+Connecticut History Illustrated, a database of resources from several of the state's heritage institutions, provides materials on almost every topic in Connecticut's rich history, from ethnic groups to political figures, and historical structures to natural wonders.

 Here are some tips for middle and high school students to know before arriving at a research institution.

 Connecticut Archives Online has developed a page, available on Connecticuthistory.org, about "The Who, What, Where,When and Why of Archives: How to Use Them," at http://connecticuthistory.org/the-who-what-where-when-and-why-of-archives-how-to-use-them/Students may also find useful the National History Day Annual Theme Sheet, and a wiki with advice on how to find and use primary sources, created by the Society of American Archivists (SAA) National History Day Committee.
 SAA also provides a useful guide -- Using Archives: A Guide to Effective Research -- that can help students find and evaluate primary sources available through the archives.